frequency-chain/frequency/designdocs/user-handles.md

 ```

 ## RPCs

+* RPC to get the full handle (handle + suffix) given a ```msa_id```.
 * RPC to get the current seed (more of a chain utility for general use).
-* RPC to get a set of available suffixes given a handle.
+* RPC to get a set of available suffixes given a handle (Not important for v1, however nice to have)
-* RPC to get MSA from a given handle and suffix.

-## Crate design overview for frequency-handles
+## Crate design overview for Frequency-handles

-We propose creating a new crate, frequency-handles, that will provide the following functionality:
+We propose creating a new crate, Frequency-handles, that will provide the following functionality:

 ### Translation